IKnowWhoo/Cross-Modal-MLLM-Fine-Tuning-for-EMU-Condition-Monitoring/Anomaly detection/README.md

 ## 📂 Directory Contents & Pipeline Steps

 ### 1. Prompt Generation
 Before fine-tuning, you must prepare the training corpus.
-The scripts in this module combine weak anomaly labels with cross-modal multi-domain clustering results to generate information-dense image-text pairs.
+The scripts in Unit segmentation/semantic_segmentation module combine weak anomaly labels with cross-modal multi-domain clustering results to generate information-dense image-text pairs.

 ### 2. MLLM Fine-Tuning
 Use the combined dataset to fine-tune the MLLM using the official framework's instructions.